Team-Uniken/api.relid.uniken.com/source/index.md

 ------ | -----------
 <b>responseLabel</b> | Label name of the action that can be performed on the notification
 <b>response</b> | The actual response value of the above response label, this value has to be provided while updating the notification
+<b>nAuthLevel</b> | Type of extra authentication required in order to respond to notification.

 ###RDNANotification

 Member | Description
 ------ | -----------
 <b>notificationID</b> | This is a string representation of unique notification ID.
-<b>subject</b> | This is string representation of notification subject, a message can have a subject such as the if a transaction notification then subject for the notification could be the Transaction.
-<b>notificationMessage</b> | This is string representation of the actual notification message.
 <b>notificationResponse</b> | This is the string representation of the response which user has provded after the notification is processed by the user.
 Note: Right now this not been used, this is added for future.
 <b>notificationExpiryTime</b> | This is the string representation of the expiry time stamp when notifiction wil be expired.
 <b>enterpriseID</b> | This is the string representation enterprise ID, this specifies that for which enterprise the notification is related to.
+<b>nNumLanguages</b> | Number of languages the notification(body-message) can be translated/viewed into.
+<b>isDsReqd</b> | Should the notification be digitally signed by the sdk internaly or not.
+<b>notfBody</b> | List of language specific notification content
+<b>expectedResponse</b> | List of legitimate expected reponse for that notification.

 ## GetNotifications

 This API fetches the list of notifications which are active.
 We can get the notifications for a specific enterprise also, Even we can specify the number of records to be fetched, and even we can specify the index number from which the records to be fetched to support the paging of notification.
-To get all the notifications from the server we should provide the recordCount value as 0 and server send all the active Notifications of the user.
+To get all the notifications from the server we should provide the recordCount value as 0 and server will send all the active Notifications of the user.

 ```java
 public abstract class RDNA {